hs-duesseldorf/se2rest/README.md

 - navigate to http://localhost:80/phpmyadmin
 - click on "User accounts"
 - click on "Add user account"
-- insert a user name and password
+- insert a username and password
 - **IMPORTANT**: check "Create database with same name and grant all privileges." and "Grant all privileges on wildcard name (username\_%)." and "Check all"
 - don't change anything else
 - click "Go"